1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What blood tests are used to check iron?

-We typically measure serum ferritin, serum iron, total iron-binding capacity (TIBC), and perform a complete blood count (CBC) to assess iron status.
+Measures of serum ferritin, serum iron, total iron-binding capacity (TIBC), and a complete blood count (CBC) are usually used to evaluate iron status.

 Can iron deficiency cause hair loss?

 Yes.
-Inadequate iron can disrupt the hair growth cycle, leading to increased shedding and thinning of hair.
+Deficiency of iron may interfere with the hair growth cycle resulting to hair shedding and thinning of hair.

 What should I look for in kids?